"

 David Colameco, M.Ed.

-Before we start discussing welding, it is important to discuss some other joining processes you may have worked with or heard of to put them into context with welding: soldering and brazing.
-The main difference between welding, soldering, and brazing, are the temperatures that each process operates.
-Because welding has expanded so much, some welding processes may operate at lower temperatures which were previously used to define soldering and brazing regimes.
+Before we start discussing welding, it is important to cover some other joining processes you may have worked with or heard of to put them into context: these are soldering and brazing.
+The main difference between welding, soldering, and brazing is the temperature at which each process operates.
+Soldering generally occurs at the lowest temperatures such that only the solder (applied like a filler metal) melts and the base metal does not.
+Brazing does not melt the base material, either.
+However, because welding has expanded so much, some welding processes may operate at lower temperatures that were previously used to define soldering and brazing regimes.
+For this reason, more modern definitions of the processes may remove the temperature difference—but, for our purposes of introducing the concepts, the older definitions are acceptable.

 Welder sitting while smoking and Oxy-Fuel Welding pieces of spiral piping together.